geekyme/openshop/README.md

 ```
 npm install
 ```
-**Fill in the credentials inside /conf/**.
-When you are done,  run the app
+**Fill in the credentials inside /config_example/**.
+When you are done, rename config_example to config.
+Then, run the app
 ```
 node app.js
 ```